Academic Information and Policies

 AnchorRegistering a Complaint

-Registering a Complaint with Waldorf University Waldorf University is committed to providing high quality academic programs and services for students, and encourages students to contact the University if there is cause for concern regarding academic or non-academic matters.
+Registering a Complaint with Waldorf University Waldorf University is committed to providing high-quality academic programs and services for students and encourages students to contact the University if there is cause for concern regarding academic or non-academic matters.
 A complaint is defined as dissatisfaction occurring when a decision, act, or condition, based upon specific factual data, affects the student in a perceived negative or unjust manner; furthermore, an allegation of improper, unfair, arbitrary, or discriminatory treatment by university personnel.

-Residential students who wish to register an academic complaint may contact the Waldorf University Vice President for Academic Affairs at 800-292-1903.
-To clarify the student’s concerns, complaints should be sent in writing to: Vice President for Academic Affairs, Waldorf University, 106 S. 6th St., Forest City, IA 50436.
+Residential students who wish to register an academic complaint may contact Waldorf University's Vice President for Academic Affairs at 800.292.1903.
+Complaints should be sent in writing to the Vice President for Academic Affairs, Waldorf University, 106 S. 6th St., Forest City, IA 50436, to clarify the student's concerns.

-Online program students who wish to file a complaint, academic or non-academic, may contact their assigned Student Services Representative at 877-267-2157 for assistance.
-To clarify the student’s concerns, complaints should be sent in writing to: students@waldorf.edu OR Student Services Department, Waldorf University, P.O.
-Box 3269, Orange Beach, AL 36561.
+Online program students who wish to file an academic or non-academic complaint may contact their assigned Student Services Representative at 877.267.2157 for assistance.
+To clarify the student's concerns, complaints should be sent to students@waldorf.edu OR the Student Services Department, Waldorf University, 106 S. 6th St., Forest City, IA 50436.

-Contact information for registering a complaint with the accrediting agencies should be contacted only after the student has registered a complaint with Waldorf University and has not received a response to the request for resolution.
+Contact information for registering a complaint with the accrediting agencies should be provided only after the student has registered a complaint with Waldorf University and has not received a response to the request for resolution.

 Accrediting Agency